Masterjoona/nyaaNotify/README.md

 -   I can't guarantee it always works as intended but I tried to make it good enough.
 -   Beginner project, don't expect too much.
 -   I'm not responsible for anything you do with this program.
+-   Found [this](https://github.com/Zhousiru/NyaaHub) which is basically this but better.